awbla/awbla-student-workflow/content/3-photogrammetry.md

 Now that you've familiarized yourself with these concepts, keep in mind these settings for our purposes:

-- We aim for an F-Stop around F/13 or F/11.
+- We aim for an F-Stop around F/8 - F/11.

 - Our ISO must be below 400, ideally at: 200, 250, or 320.
 Do not go above 320 without consulting the Digitization Manager.
+In Manual mode, ISO set at 100 has worked consistently and changing the Fstop and shutter speed to reach desired lighting goals.

 - Our shutter speed is usually 1/40 or 1/60.
 Anything slower than 1/40th is too slow and more light needs to be added, a lower F-stop used, or a higher film speed used.
+In Manual mode, anywhere in the range of 1/15 - 1/60 works well

 - Remember that the camera needs to stay in remote operation mode to be controlled by the Foldio app.
 Once put into this mode, the camera should stay in it unless the mode is cleared.
 This setting should already be in place when you start taking pictures and is here largely for reference.

 - Shooting in Aperture Priority Mode is recommended.
+Manual mode has been used for most of the project, sucessfully.
+The freedom to change all settings around to suit a specific artifact is very helpful.

 - Make sure to position the turntable with the zero degree mark facing the front of the shot.